There are many impressive castles in France to visit! It’s difficult to visit the country without stopping to seeing at least one of them.

 2. Cité de Carcassonne

-Today, the Chateau de Carcassonne become a beloved landmark as one of the most popular castles in the south of France.
+Today, the Chateau de Carcassonne become a beloved landmark as one of the most popular castles in southern France.

 3. Château du Haut Kœnigsbourg